-We’ve sung the praises of bivvy hammocks for a while, but we’re always on the look-out for the VERY best.
-The Amok Draumr is a favourite, but now we’ve found the afffordable Lawson hammock too.
+We’ve sung the praises of flat-bed bivvy hammocks for a while, but we’re always on the look-out for the VERY best.
+The versatile Amok Draumr hammock has been a firm favourite, but we’ve found that many of our top picks are almost impossible to find in the UK.
+So, what can you do instead?
 Read on…

-Remember that in wet weather, you’re also need a tarp.
-The Amok has a matching tarp as as add-on extra.
-You’ll find videos of each of these bivvy hammocks at the end of the article.
+You definitely want a zipped in mosquito net.
+And in wet weather, you’re also need a tarp.
+Some hammocks have a matching tarp as an add-on extra.
 You might also want to read our article on bivvying, with tips and suggestions.

 The Sky Bed comes in an attached stuffsack and opens up easily to hang from two ropes.
 Nothing fancy there – just a couple of strong ropes to tie around your trees.
 Inside the zip-around mosquito net, the hammock has a ‘sheath’ sewn in at a diagonal.
 The idea is that the slumpiness of a hammock comes from lying in a straight line from tree to tree.
 You may already have found that you get a flatter position if you shuffle sideways a bit in a traditional hammock, and the Sky Bed helps you with that because your camping mattress slots into this sheath to give you an insulated ‘platform’.
 There are also a couple of handy pockets inside.